Deba1998/Chemical-compounds-classification/README.md

-Then we again run our classifier in test set and store it in variable "hist2 " for graph plotting Then we show the mean accuracy and loss of our validation data  tha tis test set Then we plot the graphs of epochs vs loss and epochs vs accuracies by taking only first 9 epochs
+Then we again run our classifier in test set and store it in variable "hist2 " for graph plotting Then we show the mean accuracy and loss of our validation data  tha tis test set Then we plot the graphs of epochs vs loss and epochs vs accuracies by taking only first 9 epochs Then we save the model in modelchem5.h5 file we have written the whole code in chem.py file